guotong1988/awesome-robotics-map/README.md

-# A roadmap of robotics resources
+# A map of robotics resources with reason

 ### Get real robotic arm